 Do you have a Medical Director on staff?

-Who’s at the helm, so to speak, when it comes to steering the physical and emotional well-being of the residents in the right direction?
+Who’s at the helm, so to speak, when it comes to steering the physical and emotional well-being of the residents?

 Are there RNs or LPNs on staff?
 If so, how many?
 Are they on-site 24/7?

-Most high-quality memory care centers have RNs and/or LPNs on staff to oversee any physical and/or medical needs that may arise in the course of a day.
-Nursing staff report directly to the community’s lead physicians as needed.
+Most high-quality memory care centers have RNs and/or LPNs on staff.
+They oversee any physical and/or medical needs that may arise in the course of a day.
+At these centers, skilled nursing staff report directly to the community’s lead physicians as needed.

-Consistent staff assignments (the same caregivers caring for the same patients) builds meaningful connections that foster personalized care.
+Consistent staff assignments (the same caregivers caring for the same patients) build meaningful connections that foster personalized care services.
 Ideally, trained medical staff are available 24/7.

 What medical services are available?

-The bulk of the residents’ medical needs can be diagnosed/treated with some basic, on-site medical services, including:
+The bulk of the residents’ medical needs can be diagnosed/treated with on-site medical services, including:

 - PT/OT/SP Therapy